 How Energist can help

 With multiple legislative and planning policy requirements governing ecology, it is vital that developers address these concerns as early as possible in the design process.

-An Ecology Assessment must be submitted to planners, and if appropriate your Code for Sustainable Homes or BREEAM assessors, detailing the ecological value of the land.
+An Ecology Assessment can be submitted to planners, and if appropriate to your Code for Sustainable Homes or BREEAM assessors, detailing the ecological value of the land.
 Depending on the sensitivities of the site you may need to prove the ecological value will be no worse following construction, and in some cases, that there will also be an overall environmental improvement.
 The assessment should also show where the Suitably Qualified Ecologist (SQE) has recommended ecological improvements.
 This is done through a site survey, which is followed up with a detailed report.Request a quote

 - Ecology Assessment are often required as part of BREEAM and Code for Sustainable Homes Assessments.
 Our team offer these services under one roof, which means we can take care of the organisation and communication for you.